 A genetic change in estrogen receptor-positive (ER+) breast cancers that may affect resistance to treatment with aromatase inhibitors.

 About 20% or more of patients with ER+ breast cancers who have been treated with hormonal therapies such as selective estrogen receptor modulators (SERMs) (e.g. tamoxifen) and/or aromatase inhibitors (AIs) (e.g. letrozole) relapse within 10 years, and some progress to metastatic disease.
 Researchers and health care providers are unsure why these patients relapse after treatment.

-This early work study suggests some patients treated with an aromatase inhibitor develop a genetic change in their ER+ breast tumors, leading to the patient developing resistance to their treatment.
-While this effort suggests that more work is needed to further study aromatase inhibitor resistance, it does not change clinical practice.
-It is important to note that according to this study, only about 20% of patients who receive an aromatase inhibitor develop resistance.
+This study suggests why some ER+ breast tumors stop responding to treatment.
+More work is needed to further study aromatase inhibitor resistance.
+This research does not change clinical practice.
+It is important to note that according to this study, about 20% of patients who receive an aromatase inhibitor develop resistance.
 Women with ER+ breast cancer should talk with their health care providers to determine which treatment is best for them and how to monitor for signs of relapse after treatment.